In 2021, tuition for full-time Kansas Wesleyan University students was $31,950 a year.

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

-The majority of Kansas Wesleyan University undergrads use financial aid to to cover the cost of tuition.
-In 2022, 600 of the 749 undergrads enrolled received financial aid.
-Kansas Wesleyan University meets 75% of the demonstrated financial need for undergraduates.
+The majority of Kansas Wesleyan University undergrads use financial aid to finance their education.
+In 2023, 591 of the 776 undergrads enrolled received financial aid.
+Kansas Wesleyan University meets 74% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.